NativeScript/NativeScript/README.md

 ## our Other frameworks sources repositories:-

 Outside of the source centralized in this repo, the NativeScript framework consists of a number of components, all of which are available as open source on GitHub.
-Here are the major ones:
+Here are the major ones. you should surely check it out:

 - **[iOS runtime](https://github.com/NativeScript/ns-v8ios-runtime)**
 	- [![npm](https://img.shields.io/npm/dm/tns-ios.svg)](https://www.npmjs.com/package/@nativescript/ios)